 Choosing the right microphone is at the very heart of producing excellent live sound.
 The industry standby for live performance mics is the Shure SM-58, a microphone well-suited to most voices and instruments.
 In addition to sturdy construction and excellent sound production, the SM-58 is extremely durable, making it indispensable for tours and travel.

 However, other microphones will also see service on the stage, including the SM-57 (which commonly serves as an instrument mic much more often than a singing mic), Sennheiser mics, and AKG mics.
 Less commonly, audio producers will work with vintage-style dynamic microphones for lounge-style music or jazz singers.

-Choosing the right microphone is critical to a good sound in any venue and aspiring live sound engineers should spend as much time as possible studying the interaction of different mics with different types of voices and instruments.
+Choosing the right microphone is critical to a good sound in any venue and aspiring live sound engineers should spend as much time as possible studying the interaction of different mics with different types of voices, sound equipment and instruments.

 Just like microphones, mic stands must be well suited to the purpose.
 Standard stands are usually just fine for vocalists alone, but boom stands are important for singers that may play an instrument while seated, such as singer/keyboardists.
 Boom stands are also important for instruments that may not have built-in microphones, such as classical instruments like violin, cello, percussion, or piano.

 Low-profile stands are occasionally needed to mic percussion instruments or drum sets as well, as they sit low to the ground and can be adjusted a fair amount to best amplify a variety of percussion instruments.

 A professional audio producer’s bread and butter, working the mixing board is almost always the main task when running a live show.
 Some mixing boards may be simple for small venues, hosting four to six channels, but for much larger venues or ensembles, the mixing boards may host many more channels and be more complex.